Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 Distribute tasks to organize your review work
 ====================================================

 Tasks allow you to manage and distribute work among you and your coworkers.

+|

+.. raw:: html

+   <iframe width="100%" height="400" src="https://www.youtube.com/embed/u5ctBhfArNY?si=76o_0VIQzdPXFELk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Tasks provide several key benefits for managing evaluation workflows:

+* **Quality assurance** - Ensure all test cases are reviewed before being used in evaluations
+* **Team collaboration** - Distribute work among team members based on their expertise
+* **Traceability** - Track who is responsible for what and when work is completed
+* **Dataset reliability** - Prevent biased evaluation metrics by ensuring conversations are properly reviewed
+* **Workflow control** - Manage the review process systematically without missing any evaluations

 This feature is particularly useful when you need to:

 * Ask an AI developer to correct the agent if there's a failure
 * Ask business experts to review the rules of a check
 * Coordinate review workflows for scan results and evaluation runs
 * Ensure quality control before publishing test cases

-|
-.. raw:: html

-   <iframe width="100%" height="400" src="https://www.youtube.com/embed/u5ctBhfArNY?si=76o_0VIQzdPXFELk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Two personas, two workflows
 ----------------------------